google/xls/docs_src/dslx_std.md

 ### `decode`

 Converts a binary-encoded value into a one-hot value.
-For an operand value of `n``interpreted as an unsigned number, the`n`-th result bit and only the`n`-th result bit is set.
+Given `n`, interpreted as an unsigned number, the`n`-th result bit and only the`n`-th result bit is set.
 Has the following signature:

 ```